 This is no different to internal combustion engine cars which lose efficiency over time!

 The gradual decrease in capacity to hold charge is a distinguishing property of lithium-ion batteries.
 The amount by which battery capacity decreases however is dependent on many factors such as outside conditions (temperature), driving habits and charging methods.
-To put your mind at ease, the New Fiat 500 has an 8 year battery warranty, which will replace your battery if the capacity falls below 70% before either the end of the warranty period, or 100,000 miles (60,000 miles for the smaller 24kwh battery), whichever comes first.
+To put your mind at ease, the New Fiat 500 has an 8 year battery warranty, which will replace your battery if the capacity falls below 70% before either the end of the warranty period, or 100,000 miles, whichever comes first.

 Not at all!
 When you’re driving in Normal mode, the experience of the New Fiat 500 is very much like what you are used to.
 There are added options to enhance your experience - if you choose to select one of the other 2 driving modes (Range or SHERPA), you will benefit from features such as “one pedal driving” which makes city driving more comfortable, while optimising your driving efficiency.
 If you’d like to find out more, why not go on a test drive?